Anti-Bribery and Corruption Compliance Training

 Corruption is the abuse of power – or the inducement to abuse power – for personal, political, or commercial gain.
 Bribery is a specific offense that involves the exchange of something that has value to the receiver.
 It’s given in the hope of getting something in return.

-We offer a global anti-bribery compliance training & anti-corruption compliance training course that references the Foreign Corrupt Practices Act (FCPA) and UK Bribery Act, as well as other international anti-bribery training and anti-corruption training policies and legislation, such as Sapin II in France.
+We offer a global anti-bribery training & anti-corruption training course that references the Foreign Corrupt Practices Act (FCPA) and UK Bribery Act, as well as other international anti-bribery training and anti-corruption training policies and legislation, such as Sapin II in France.

 This interactive, engaging anti-bribery compliance training course and anti-corruption compliance training course will ensure employees at all levels understand their roles and responsibilities in protecting your business from the risk of bribery and corruption.